 Even though you can expect warm days, still remember to pack those scarves, gloves and beanies for the game drives – because colder weather does still occur now and then when cold fronts move through – especially at high altitude and near bodies of water.
 Read this article for a more complete safari packing list and this article for more about the seasons in Africa.

 From mid-morning and most of the daylight hours, short sleeves are the norm, with warm daytime temperatures in the high twenties to mid-thirties (Celsius).
 Pack high factor sun lotion, hats and sunglasses to protect you from that fierce sun.
 Mosquitoes are not usually a problem, but we recommend that you still take precautionary prophylaxis during this period.
+Read this article about finding more affordable lodge accommodation based on the time of year: How to find luxury safari lodges at a discount.

 The lack of water means that animals gather at whatever sources remain in the parched landscape – especially water-dependant species such as elephants, buffaloes, wildebeest and zebras.
 And of course, the lions, leopards, wild dogs, cheetahs and hyenas are waiting for these easy meals, and this is a great time to see them in action as they target thirsty victims.
 This concentration of wildlife near water sources makes their movements more predictable, meaning that your guide will have an easier time finding them for you.
 Added to that is that many trees and shrubs have no leaves and grasses have dried up into stalks – so it’s a lot easier to see animals than during the lush rainy season.